niklaskarel/qt-multiclient-logger/README.md

 # Qt Multi-Client TCP Logger

-This ongoing project is a Qt-based application that functions as a TCP server designed to handle up to three concurrent clients (modules), each sending structured JSON messages.
+This ongoing project is a Qt-based application that functions as a TCP server designed to handle up to three concurrent clients (modules), each sending structured JSON messages over TCP.
 It features real-time message logging, GUI-based controls, error-handling mechanisms tailored for critical communication systems or monitoring tools and Writer that currently writes to a single session log file, with module identifiers included in each entry for traceability; advanced options are part of the ongoing development roadmap.
+It also displaysa basi graph using QCustomPlot of the incoming data points after some basic thresholding and filtering.

 ## Features

 - Supports up to 3 TCP clients simultaneously
 - Parses JSON messages with `clientId`, `type`, `message`, and `timestamp`
-- GUI with real-time log view and control buttons for stopping individual modules
+- GUI with real-time log view, control buttons for stopping individual modules and graph that shows sensor data for each client using a moving average
+- Settings dialog to configure: Port number, IP address, Plotting window duration, Thresholds for incoming sensor values, Flush interval and buffer size
 - Graceful disconnection and cleanup on critical failures
-- Python script included for automated message triggering
+- Python script included to simulate real client traffic with randomized message generation.
 - Logger system with bounded message queue and severity-based message discarding
 - Writer that writes the log messages to separate txt files in a predefined directory (ongoing)